 And so we are now the Actual Justice Task Team.
 And what is our present mission?

 Many are familiar with Amos 5:24, quoted by Dr. Martin Luther King, Jr., in his 1963 “I Have a Dream” speech: “Let justice roll down like waters, and righteousness like an everflowing stream”.
 But what is biblical justice?
 An example can be found in Jeremiah 22:16-17, in which the prophet berates King Jehoiakim of Judah, comparing him to his father Josiah: “He judged the cause of the poor and needy; then it was well.
 Is this not to know me? says the Lord.
 But your eyes and heart are only on your dishonest gain, for shedding innocent blood and for practicing oppression and violence.”

 We are confronted with a choice here.
 Is justice to support the poor in their needs, like Josiah, or to practice oppression and violence on the innocent?
 As Christians, we don’t have to be told the answer.
-Unfortunately, we on the Actual Justice Task Team believe that with 5% of the world’s population and 25% of the world’s inmates, we are too much like Jehoiakim and too little like Josiah, albeit our violence is the psychological and spiritual pain of separation from society.
+Unfortunately, we on the Actual Justice Task Team believe that with 5% of the world’s population and 25% of the world’s inmates, we are too much like Jehoiakim and too little like Josiah, albeit America's violence is the psychological and spiritual pain of separation from society.